-Redis Mirroring Preview allows writes from one Redis cluster to be replicated to another, by deploying a lightweight proxy on Redis nodes, which then replicates writes to a second, remote Redis cluster.
+Redis Mirroring allows writes from one Redis cluster to be replicated to another, by deploying a lightweight proxy called Shotover, co-located with the Redis nodes, which replicates writes to a second, remote Redis cluster.

 How to create a Redis Mirroring cluster

-- On the console, create a Redis cluster of any size as you normally would and allow it to enter the Running state.
+- On the console, create a Redis cluster of any size as you normally would and wait for it to enter the Running state.